 Valerie Jimenez, Executive Director, Oregon POLST Program

 Valerie Jimenez oversees coordination of the Oregon POLST Program, including providing education and administrative support to health care professionals across the state.
-Valerie also serves as Executive Director on the Oregon POLST Task Force.
+Valerie also serves as Executive Director on the Oregon POLST Coalition.